 The beetles should rapidly disperse throughout the treated area when released.
 Adults will begin to consume scale insects immediately but it may be up to two weeks before larvae can be observed feeding on the pest.

-Regular monitoring by an experienced scout is recommended following release to check the beetles are established.
-Booster releases may be needed in crops with heavy scale infestations.
+Regular monitoring is recommended following release to check that Chilocorus have established.
+Top-up releases may be needed in crops with heavy scale infestations.
 Do not expect to see adult beetles readily after release.
-Note that the larvae are very different from the adult beetles.
+Note that the larvae look very different to adult beetles.

 Cultural practices to aid establishment

 - Ants are often associated with infestations of scale insects.
 They actively defend these pests from their natural enemies.
 Controlling or reducing ant numbers can improve the efficacy of biocontrol agents that target scale insects.
 See our ant control blog for further details.